What is FMLA?

 The FMLA (Family and Medical Leave Act) is a federal law that protects the jobs of employees.
 Covered employers must provide unpaid, job-protected leave for specified family and medical reasons.

 Eligible employees may take up to 12 work-weeks of leave in a 12-month period if:

 - The birth of a son or daughter

 - The placement of a son or daughter with the employee for adoption or foster care

 - To care for a spouse, son, daughter, or parent who has a severe health condition

 - For a serious health condition, which makes the employee unable to perform the essential functions of his or her job.

 The U.S. Department of Labor enforces this law to make sure employees maintain their basic human rights if an emergency or medical situation arises, and they need the security of a job to return to upon taking care of it.

 Am I Eligible for FMLA?

-An eligible employee is one who qualifies, for the following reasons:
+An eligible employee is one who qualifies for unpaid medical or family leave, for the following reasons: